 - Cash and cash-like points.
 Some signup bonuses give you actual cash.
 For example, the Capital One Spark Business card has a signup bonus of $500.
 Other signup bonuses give you points or "miles" that you use like cash.
 Each point or "mile" has a fixed value, usually 1 cent per point.
-In many cases, to get full value from the points, you need to use them to purchase travel, rather than getting straight cash back.
-For example, the U.S. Bank Altitude Reserve card has a 50,000 point signup bonus.
+In many cases, to get full value from the points, you need to use them to buy travel, rather than getting straight cash back.
+For example, the U.S. Bank Altitude Reserve card has a 50,000-point signup bonus.
 To get the full value of these points (1.5 cent each) you need to use them to offset travel purchases you make with card.
 Point values vary per card, with some worth less than 1 cent each, some worth exactly 1 cent, and some worth more than 1 cent.
 Pay for Any Ticket Using Credit Card Points, Regardless of Award Availability.

 - Airline miles.
 Dozens of airlines issue reward credit cards.
 Typical signup offers are between 20-60,000 frequent flyer mile per card.
 You can often sign up for multiple cards (from the same airline) to put together larger balances you can use for more expensive frequent flyer tickets.

 - Because of airline partnerships, miles from airlines that you may never fly are still valuable.
 For example, even if you never fly British Airways, you can use their miles for free flights on American Airlines, Japanese Airlines, Qantas, or many other of British Airline's partners.
-So don't shy away from a good signup bonus just because it is from a card affiliated with a foreign airline.
+So, don't shy away from a good signup bonus just because it is from a card affiliated with a foreign airline.

 - Chase's Ultimate Rewards.
 Several credit cards earn "Ultimate Rewards", Chase bank's own reward currency.
 These points are "the best of both worlds".
-You can covert them to frequent flyer miles in your choice of a dozen different programs, and then use them to book frequent flyer tickets on over 100 different airlines.
+You can convert them to frequent flyer miles in your choice of a dozen different programs and then use them to book frequent flyer tickets on over 100 different airlines.
 You can convert them to Hyatt points to book award nights at values typically over 1.75 cents each.
-And, deepening on the credit card you have, you can use them at 1.5 cents each, to purchase any hotel, airline ticket, etc. through the Chase website or with Southwest airlines (without having to find award space).
+And, depending on the credit card you have, you can use them at 1.5 cents each, to purchase any hotel, airline ticket, etc. through the Chase website or with Southwest airlines (without having to find award space).

 - Amex's Membership Rewards (and other transferable points).
 Other transferable point programs, such as Membership Rewards, also give you the option to convert your points into frequent flyer miles in your choice of a large number of different airline programs.
 As a result, point in these programs are more flexible and more valuable than any single airline's frequent flyer miles.
-But, to get good value from these points, you'll need to eventually use them to redeem frequent flyer tickets.
+But to get good value from these points, you'll need to eventually use them to redeem frequent flyer tickets.
 So, the value of these programs is essentially linked to the value you feel you can get from airline miles.
 Introduction to 'Transferable' Reward Points.

 |Card||Typical Bonus||# of Free Nights|